Click the button above to see our departments

 Child Outpatient Department

-All babies born at the Clinic, or those registered with the Clinic within two weeks of birth, are offered a free Hepatitis B vaccination.
-The vaccinations offered by Mae Tao Clinc are the same as those received by Thai children, and in 2010, 6731 doses were administered.
+All babies born at the Clinic, or those registered with the Clinic within two weeks of birth, are offered a free Hepatitis B and BCG vaccination.
+The vaccinations offered by Mae Tao Clinic are the same as those received by Thai children, and in 2017, 19,261 were administered.

 Since April 2009, MTC has been conducting a successful initiative for universal Hepatitis B vaccination for newborns.
-For babies born at the clinic or those registered with the clinic within two weeks of birth, a free Hepatitis B vaccination is provided.
-Although universal Hepatitis B vaccinations have been offered in Thailand for more than ten years, MTC patients have been typically unable to access this coverage.
-This has resulted in prevalence among MTC’s antenatal care clients of 8% to 10% for many years.
+For babies born at the clinic or those registered with the clinic within two weeks of birth, a free Hepatitis B and BCG vaccination is provided.

-The vaccinations offered by MTC are the same as those received by Thai children, and in 2010, 6731 doses were administered, nearly double that from 2009 (3841 doses).
+The vaccinations offered by MTC are the same as those received by Thai children, and in 2010, 3,841 doses were administered, which became nearly five-times more in 2017 (19,261 doses).
 To gain immunity, each child must complete the three-dose course.